Your Personal Risk Score

-Your Security Awareness Training Status is calculated based on the training modules you have completed and the amount of time you’ve spent in training.
+Your Security Awareness Training Status is calculated based on the training modules you or your team members have completed and the amount of time you’ve spent in training.
 The more educated you are on different threats, the less likely you are to be at risk.

 Can I Improve My Security Awareness Training Status?

 You may not get to choose which training modules you are enrolled in or how often you receive training, but you do have control over your completion status.
 Keep an eye on your inbox for training notifications and be sure to complete your training.

 If you’re a manager, you can monitor your team’s training progress using the Team Dashboard.
 For more information, see our Learner Support: Team Dashboard Overview for Managers article.

 Your job function determines the level of responsibility you have in your organization.
 We calculate this factor based on your job title compared to other job titles.
 For example, a manager who handles their assistant manager, team leads, and other team members have a higher risk score than anyone else on their team.
 Any user without a job title will have an average Job Function Risk Factor applied to their Risk Score.

 Can I Change the Risk Associated with My Job Function?

 You can’t change the risk associated with this factor of your score but you can display strong security practices.
 Remember to complete your training on time and share your knowledge with others.